Kozphy/Note/program_lan/Python/data_analysis/Numpy/Built-in Data Structures, Functions,and Files.md

         result.append(expr)
 ```

-The filter condition can be omitted, leaving only the expression.
 For example, given a list of strings, we could filter out strings with length 2 or less and also convert them to uppercase like this:
 ```python=
 In [82]: strings = ['a', 'as', 'bat', 'car', 'done', 'python'] In [85]: [x.upper() for x in strings if len(x) <= 2]
 Out[85]: ['A', 'AS']
 ```

-Set and dict comprehensions are a natural extension, producing sets and dicts in an idiomatically similar way instead of lists.
+### dict comprehension (square bracket)
 A dict comprehension looks like this:

-A dict comprehension looks like this:
 ```python=
 dict_comp = {key-expr : value-expr for value in collection if condition}
 ```

+### set comprehension (curly braces)
-A set comprehension looks like the equivalent list comprehension except with curly braces instead of square brackets:
+A set comprehension looks like the equivalent list comprehension except `with curly braces` instead of square brackets:
 ```python=
 set_comp = {expr for value in collection if condition}
 ```

-Suppose we wanted a set containing just the lengths of the strings contained in the collection; we could easily compute this using a set comprehension:
+Suppose we wanted a `set containing just the lengths of the strings` contained in the collection
 ```python=
 In [156]: unique_lengths = {len(x) for x in strings}
 In [157]: unique_lengths
 Out[157]: {1, 2, 3, 4, 6}
 ```

-We could also express this more functionally using the map function, introduced shortly:
+We could also express this more functionally using the `map` function, introduced shortly:
 ```python=
 In [158]: set(map(len, strings))
 Out[158]: {1, 2, 3, 4, 6}